ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## From draft-ietf-rats-eat-16
 - Add some references to CBOR and CDDL RFCs when introducing terms, examples, ...
 - Clarifications on non-mixing of encoding formats in detached EAT bundles
+- Say that submodules can be used in evidence or results + other guidance

 --- contributor